Latent Agents in Networks: Estimation and Targeting: An Estimator for Large Networks

 Step 1 of the algorithm obtains a preliminary estimate $(\hat v,\hat W)$ of $(v_O,H^{-1})$ based on a pivotal version of the Dantzig selector estimator; see \cite{CandesTao2007,BickelRitovTsybakov2009,belloni2017pivotal}.
 This preliminary estimate is not necessarily asymptotically normal, which necessitates the subsequent debiasing step (Step 3).

 Step 2 of the algorithm solves an auxiliary regularized estimation problem (again with pivotal choices of the penalty parameter) to compute a pseudo-inverse of the (empirical) covariance matrix $\hat \Sigma$ (which is rank-deficient due to the high dimensionality).
 The variant used in Algorithm~\ref{alg:Alg1} is similar to the formulations in \cite{javanmard2014confidence} and \cite{zhu2016significance} but involves significant differences.
 First, in addition to handling the network setting, the specific form of (\ref{def:lasso:ortho}) used here is new.
 Notably, the optimization formulation in (\ref{def:lasso:ortho}) is always feasible (unlike the corresponding problem in \cite{javanmard2014confidence}).
 Second, it exploits self-normalization to achieve pivotal choices of the penalty parameter $\lambda$.
 Third, we use a new objective function and minimize a function of the average (empirical) fourth moment of $\Psi_{k,\cdot}(1;p_O^{(t)})$.
 Leveraging the optimality of $\hat\Psi$ in (\ref{def:lasso:ortho}), this novel criterion leads to bounds on the higher order empirical moments of $\bar\Psi_{k,\cdot}(1;p_O^{(t)})$, where $\bar \Psi:=E[(1;p_O^{(t)})(1;p_O^{(t)})^T]^{-1}$.
-As we shall see in the next section, such bounds in turn allow us to achieve desired rates of convergence for a rich class of data-generating processes where it is not required for (i) shocks to be Gaussian, and (ii) $\hat \Psi_{k,\cdot}$ to converge to $\bar \Psi_{k,\cdot}$.
+As we shall see in the next section, such bounds in turn allow us to achieve desired rates of convergence for a rich class of data-generating processes where it is not required for (i) shocks to be Gaussian, and (ii) $\hat \Psi_{k,\cdot}$ to converge to $\bar \Psi_{k,\cdot}$.\footnote{It is worth pointing out that if $E[(1;p) (1;p)^T]$ is known, then its inverse can readily be used in place of $\hat \Psi$ thereby simplifying the estimator.
+Our estimator works even in the absence of this information. }